 It's important to make sure you have a cohesive message across all your brand materials.
 This means having packaging that is thoughtfully considered and executed.
 It will be important for a shop owner to see you not only have beautiful products but also packaging that will look great on their shelves.
 This is something you should be thinking about even for your direct business and can really give added value to any product.

 4. Do you have an understanding of your product costs?

 It's important to have a full understanding of the what the true cost is to make each of your products.
 Be sure to figure in the cost of materials, labour, overhead, and have some padding for future growth (such as a sales agent).
 Knowing where you stand on costs will allow you to appropriately price you products from the start.
 It's important to be making a large enough profit for wholesaling to be worth it!

 It's common for retailers to not pay till the order is ready to ship.
 For bigger retailers and department stores they may even require a 30 day credit line from the start of your relationship with them.
 This means you'll need to find a way to cover all the production and material costs upfront.
 Take time to evaluate what you realistically can fund and use this as a measure to how large your initial wholesale launch should be.

 Ready to put together your wholesale strategy?
-We have an amazing day of workshops planned with LFA & PR Dispatch on September 21st that will not only cover all things wholesale, but will teach you everything you need to have in place to get amazing PR for your brand.
+We have an amazing morning planned on September 12th that will teach you everything you need to have in place to confidently approach your dream stores.
 You can find all the details here.